This article will explain what a “Statement of LLC Organizer in Lieu of Organization Meeting” is and why you may need this document.

 Note 1: If you’re forming your own LLC, you don’t necessarily need this Statement of Organizer, however, this article is a quick read and will give you a deeper understanding as to how LLCs are “organized”.

-Note 2: Understanding the difference between an LLC Organizer and an LLC Member is a strong foundation of knowledge which will help you understand the the LLC’s Statement of Organizer.
-We recommend reading this quick article first: LLC Organizer vs Member.
+Note 2: Understanding the difference between an LLC Organizer and an LLC Member is a strong foundation of knowledge which will help you understand the LLC’s Statement of Organizer.
+Before proceeding, we recommend reading this quick article first: LLC Organizer vs Member.

 A Statement of Organizer can include various items, but in our specific example, the Statement of Organizer relinquishes the Organizer’s duties and provides official documentation (in addition to the Operating Agreement) stating who the Members (and Managers, if applicable) are.